 Dr. May has expertise in coastal geomorphology, palaeotsunami and palaeotempestological research, geoarchaeology, and geochronology.
 He currently is a Postdoctoral researcher at the University of Cologne.
 Previously he served as a Postdoctoral researcher at the German Archaeological Institute, a research assistant and lecturer at the University of Cologne, and a Research assistant and lecturer at the University of Marburg.
 Dr. May received his PhD in Physical Geography from the University of Cologne.

 Postdoctoral Researcher, Institute of Geography, University of Cologne, Germany

 Dr. Brill has expertise in coastal geomorphology and sedimentology, natural hazard research, geochronology, and luminescence dating.
 He is currently the Head of Cologne Luminescence Laboratory at the University of Cologne.
 Dr. Brill’s previous experience includes serving as a Postdoc and Lecturer at the University of Cologne, a research assistant at the University of Cologne, and a research assistant and lecturer at the University of Marburg.
 He received his PhD in Physical Geography from the University of Cologne.

 Head of Cologne Luminescence Laboratory, Institute of Geography, University of Cologne, Germany

-Dr. Garrett has expertise in palaeoseismology, palaeogeodesy, natural hazards, Quaternary environmental change, quantitative biostratigraphy, and geochronology.
-He is currently a Teaching and Honorary Fellow at Durham University.
-Dr. Garrett previously served as a Research Fellow at the Royal Belgian Institute of Natural Sciences and a Postdoctoral Research Associate at Durham University.
+Dr. Garrett has expertise in palaeoseismology, sea-level change, natural hazards, Quaternary environmental change, quantitative biostratigraphy, and geochronology.
+He is currently a Research Associate at the University of York.
+Dr. Garrett has previously held positions at Durham University, Northumbria University and the Royal Belgian Institute of Natural Sciences.
 He received his PhD in Physical Geography from Durham University.